Cyber4All/playbook/Ops/Ops-lessons-2022/CircleCI.md

 ## Config.yml

 ### YAML Syntax
-YAML is a human-friendly data serialization standard for all programming language.
+YAML is a human-friendly data serialization standard for all programming languages.
 It is a strict superset of JSON, which means it can do everything that JSON can and more!

 #### Basic Structure
 A YAML file is just a hash map that consists of one or more key-value pairs that can be nested.